 From New York's Bowery District via Moscow to Auckland; the highly acclaimed Saxon + Parole is the first impressive eating and drinking announcement for the new downtown development Commercial Bay.

-Acclaimed by the likes of Zagat, Esquire magazine and Forbes Travel Guide, Saxon + Parole will be bringing its cuisine, renowned for its “Grilled Meats & Aquatic Delights” and its revered cocktail programme, here to tantalise Auckland diners.
+Acclaimed by the likes of Zagat, Esquire magazine and Forbes Travel Guide, Saxon + Parole's Auckland location will be bringing its acclaimed cuisine to New Zealand shores.
+Renowned for its “Grilled Meats & Aquatic Delights” and its revered cocktail programme, Saxon + Parole are here to tantalise Auckland diners with the very best American restaurant food and drink.

 Michelin-starred chef Brad Farmerie is at the helm, promising a menu inspired by the food, wine and cocktails served in New York, prepared with fresh, local ingredients and a distinctly New Zealand flair.
 Chef Farmerie has longstanding Kiwi connections, having worked alongside his mentor Peter Gordon for many years at the Sugar Club in London and at the New Zealand-influenced PUBLIC, another venue by Saxon + Parole owners AHG, in New York.